bhendarkargaurav/bhendarkargaurav/README.md

 Back-end developer with a passion for Writing API and developement of Robust application.

-SKILLS : EXPRESS.JS , JAVASCRIPT , SEQUELIZE , MONGOOSE , AWS , GIT
+SKILLS : NodeJs, EXPRESS.JS , JAVASCRIPT , SEQUELIZE , MONGOOSE , AWS , GIT